myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 **Compile, Upload and connect to Cayenne**

 After filling in your MQTT credentials into the code example, we are ready to run the *SimplePublish* example.
 The Embedded C library includes a Makefile for building the examples.
 To use the Makefile, navigate to this file in source and run the *make* command.
 You can then run the *SimplePublish* program.
-As soon as your device comes online and connects to Cayenne, the *Connect* screen will switch automatically to display your device's dashboard.
+As soon as your device comes online and connects to Cayenne, the *Choose SDK and connect your device* screen will switch automatically to display your device's dashboard.

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/Dashboard-1stExperienceB.png" width="660" height="392" alt="dashboard-1stexperienceb"><br/><br/></p>